d3/d3-selection/README.md

 ### Transformation

-Selections expose a variety of operators to affect document content.
-Selection operators return the current selection, allowing the concise application of multiple operators on a given selection via method chaining.
-For example, to see the name attribute and color style of an anchor element:
+After selecting elements, use the selection’s transformation methods to affect document content.
+Selection methods return the current selection, allowing the concise application of multiple methods on a given selection via method chaining.
+For example, to set the name attribute and color style of an anchor element:

 ```js
 d3.select("a")